-There has been a pay dispute ongoing during the year with the academic trade unions in respect of pay and conditions of academic staff.
+There had been a pay dispute ongoing during the 2023/24 year with the academic trade unions in respect of pay and conditions of academic staff.
+In April 2024 an improved pay deal for academic staff was accepted by the trade unions.